Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 #### Garbled Circuit Factory **previous work**
 The team has already developed a strong authentication solution with circuits based on JustGarble implementation https://cseweb.ucsd.edu/groups/justgarble/ that we customized with Free XOR and Half Gates and other specific improvement for our needs ( pre-computation of our Visual cryptographic Circuits).
 We achieved a production ready platform with significant performance on the logic circuit and garbled circuit production with AES-NI.
-The whole pipeline use optimized memory mangement and avoid serialization/deserialization of the different circuit formats: HDL-> non-garbled->garbled.
+The whole pipeline use optimized memory management and avoid serialization/deserialization of the different circuit formats: HDL-> non-garbled->garbled.

 ------------